Adv-Software-DeKeet/.github/DeKeet (IP)/RabbitMQ.md

 ### On user delete:

 Request goes to UserService via HTTP, UserService deletes user, UserService sends Rabbit message to AuthService, AuthService deletes from Firebase.
+It deletes all personal information and eventually you will see "Deleted user" to preserve statistics.

 ## Cluster